VenDream/mnamer-x/README.md

 # mnamer-x

-Use LLMs to name your media files to be friendly to scrapers.
+Use LLMs to name your media files to be scraper-friendly.